Bryce-Davidson/Responsive-CSS-Course/day_2/README.md

 ### Where can you get caught up?

-You can get caught up when setting the margin of a group of elements _em_ but then any element that inherits that class with a different font-size will have the margin set relative to its font-size.
+You can get caught up when you set a master classes margin or padding or any other property relative to the master font-size, and then when you crate an element using that master class and change the font-size that elements padding won't be the same as the master containers.
+This can come up in stuff like buttons.

 ## Summary